MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 ```

 Find the MAC address field.
 Calculate the KDNET 2PF MAC address value by sequentially adding one to the last digit of the root MAC device.
-So for the root device with and address of `98039baa757c`, the KDNET 2PF device would have an address of  `98039baa757d`.
+So for the root device with an address of `98039baa757c`, the KDNET 2PF device would have an address of  `98039baa757d`.

 ## Restoring the previous configuration state - Removing the second PCI PF

 You can remove the previously added PF from a device by using the `kdnet -removepf` option and the original *bus.device.function* value.
-The PF will be detached from the NIC and the PF assigned resource will be released by the NIC firmware.
+The PF will be detached from the NIC and the PF-assigned resource will be released by the NIC firmware.

 To remove the KDNET PF from the device, open an elevated command prompt and run the following command.